skylergrandel/ai-code-reuse-testing/README.md

 5. Finally, the script calculates and prints out the total score, which serves as the assessment of the AI model's code reuse capabilities.

+## Notes about prompting
+There are a few interesting things to note about the way that GPT-3.5-turbo is prompted.

+- We explicitly do not mention code reuse in the prompts because we want to test GPT's ability to adhere to good programming practices without explicit instruction (modeling a software engineer using AI to help program in practice).

+- We explicitly instruct GPT not to import any libraries, because many problems could be solved without effort or code reuse using libraries.

+- Lots of work went into finding the best prompt to ensure that GPT only returns executable code without any additional words so that the code can be automatically tested.

+- We include function prototypes in the prompt to ensure that the testing scripts can be run correctly

+- When given these specific prompting instructions, our initial results indicated that GPT was very bad at code reuse.
+However, changing the prompt from "Generate Python code..." to "Generate a Python file..." helped to encourage code reuse by implying that all of the code GPT generated would be included in a single file, allowing code reuse.

 ## How to Run the Script

 1. Install the OpenAI Python package by running `pip install openai`.